 How long does it take to complete the A.A.S.
 Behavioral Health Support program?

 Students the Behavioral Health Support program accepts into the A.A.S. will be part of a cohort.
-The cohort of students will begin the program in January and will complete the program in a year and a half.
+The seated format will begin the program in January and will complete the program in a year and a half.
 The hybrid format starts in August.

 What facilities may a graduate of the A.A.S.
 Behavioral Health Support program be employed?